 Do your homework before purchasing business insurance.
 Shop around.
 Remember that sometimes you get what you pay for – the least expensive policy may not always be the one you want.
 There are many kinds of business insurance including general liability, workers’ compensation, commercial auto, and umbrella.
 Be sure to get the one that makes sense for you and your company.
 Find out the deductible and exactly what is covered under the policy you choose.

 Life and Disability Insurance

 It is recommended that you purchase adequate life and disability insurance coverage on the business owner.
 Often individuals take out personal loans to start or grow their business.
 In case of untimely death or a disabling accident, it is crucial that all assets are covered.
 The loss of the business owner can have a significant effect on the value of the business.
-Obtaining an individual life insurance policy can help protect the family in this situation, providing funds to cover debts, ongoing living expenses, and future plans.
+Obtaining an individual life insurance policy from one of the top rated life insurance companies, can help protect the family in this situation, providing funds to cover debts, ongoing living expenses, and future plans.